riggles1/GunconDuino-With-Screen-Flash/README.md

 Once calibrated, press the trigger **10 times** to lock the calibration (the calibration will also lock itself at any point, whenever the lock counter reaches 10).
 If the Arduino is disconnected, it requires recalibration.
 Disable-reenable of the the guncon does not require recalibration.

-Some games have their own built in calibration tool, often hidden withing a service menu, research how to do this on a per game basis.
-Provided savefiles in this project have my own calibrations, test those first.
+Some games have their own built in calibration tool, often hidden within a service menu, look up how to do this is accessed on a per game basis.
+The provided savefiles in this project have my own calibrations, test with these.

 **Trigger** = Left-Click (and keyboard "L" pulse for shader flash)